NotAwesome2/Plugins/documentation/_extralevelprops.md

 # _extralevelprops.cs
 This plugin adds the command `/mapext` which allows adding extra properties that are displayed in `/map`.
 These properties do not do anything on their own, but they can be read by other plugins to add functionality.
-After you load this plugin, you can use *plugins/extralevelprops/_verifiedprops.txt* to define which extra properties can be set by players.
+After you load this plugin, edit `plugins/extralevelprops/_extralevelprops.txt` to define extra properties.
+This must be done in order to set them.

 ## Usage in plugins
 At the top of your plugin source code, add: